crc32/crc32-sitefiles/content/about.md

 - Negotiated construction and development contracts with a variety of trades and vendors.
 - Financed, built, and opened The King’s Daughters Inn during the market downturn of 2008-2009.
 - Managed outside counsel in the successful syndication of federal and state historic tax credits during the market crash of 2008.
+- Develop and implement plan to take company public with an SEC Reg A+ offering through a Delaware PBC entity.
 - Oversee all aspects of IT, bookkeeping, reservations, and guest relations.
 - Develop in-house tools to assist in the automation and execution of work tasks by others.
 - Develop and maintain several tools which integrated data from three separate POS systems and timeclocks, resulting in a net savings of 10 hours of labor per payroll run.